adobe/aem-guides-wknd/ui.tests/README.md

 # Cypress sample module

 Sample structure  for [Cypress](https://www.cypress.io) UI test module which conforms to AEM Cloud Manager quality gate UI test conventions.

 ## Cloud Manager UI test module conventions

-AEM provides an integrated suite of Cloud Manager quality gates to ensure smooth updates to custom applications, UI tests are executed as part of a specific quality gate for each Cloud Manager pipeline with a dedicated Custom UI Testing step.
+AEM provides an integrated suite of Cloud Manager quality gates to ensure smooth updates to custom applications;
+UI tests are executed as part of a specific quality gate for each Cloud Manager pipeline with a dedicated Custom UI Testing step.

 Within the project structure there is a [specific location](https://github.com/adobe/aem-project-archetype/tree/develop/src/main/archetype/ui.tests)